satyamkumar2692/ATM-Project/README.md

 # ATM-Project

-In the ATM machine, try to enter a valid card number and get to know whether it's a valid American express,Mastercard or Visa card.
+In the ATM machine, enter a valid card number and get to know whether it's a valid American express,Mastercard or Visa card.
 For eg,4003600000000014 -> Visa card

 Pin:2022